saranyan/TED-Talks/README.md

 # What?

-This is a collection of the extracted narratives from TED (TED, TEDx, TEDEd) talks, that has been parsed and cleaned.
+This is a collection of the extracted narratives from TED (TED, TEDx, TEDEd, TEDArchive) talks, that has been parsed and cleaned.

 # Why?